 Friday.
 Arrival and check in at The Alpine Lodge with our friendly hosts Leighton and Alexandra.
 Please let us know your arrival details.
 Please plan on being there by 3pm.
 That afternoon we’ll have introductions, a discussion on swim procedures and a short acclimatisation swim.

 Saturday.
 Up early to catch our transport boat.
 An 8am departure up the head of Lake Rotoiti for the swim back.
-Three are two options of swim; 3.5km finishing at Mystic falls or the entire 7.8km lake tip to tip.
-You can choose which on the day.
+Three are two normal options of swim; 3.5km finishing at Whiskey falls or much further with some choosing to swim the entire 7.8km lake tip to tip.
+The actual swim is dictated by the weather and the group – there are numerous options.
 After the swim we’ll have the afternoon to enjoy the Nelson Lakes Summer Festival.

 Booking Terms and Conditions